srijanshetty/notes/Computing/ai.md

 is completely described by variance is the Gaussian distribution.

-Solving PCA now requires diagonalizing the covariance matrix of Y. This requires finding the eigenvectors of XX' and these are the directions of maximum variance.
+Solving PCA now requires diagonalizing the covariance matrix of Y. This requires finding the eigenvectors of XX'' and these are the directions of maximum variance.

 # Best Fit Line
 ---------------